 Learn more about a variety of ocean careers available to those interested in work on or in the ocean.
 Learn more about a wide variety of talented people who explore our ocean planet, ranging from explorers, graduate students, submersible pilots, and vessel crew to NOAA Corps Officers.Learn more

 Explorers-in-Training showcases undergraduate and graduate students who have participated in education opportunities on NOAA Office of Exploration and Research expeditions.
 These students are apprenticing in a variety of capacities, living on board NOAA research ships, and serving as part of the science teams they are learning from.
-Below are profiles for these "Explorers-in-Training," as well as resources to help you discover how to become part of this dynamic field.Learn more
+This page includes profiles for these "Explorers-in-Training," as well as resources to help you discover how to become part of this dynamic field.Learn more